The Applicability of Blockchain in the Hospitality Sector

 Distributed loyalty platform to improve end-to-end user experience

-The boundary in which a loyalty program operates today is limited to the business that owns the program, or at best, includes its alliances.
+According to a recent survey by Mindtree, “Expectations vs. Reality: How to Better Serve the Connected Traveler”, 38% of respondents state that being a member of the loyalty program is the main reason why they book with the same hotel/vacation rental provider.
+Hence, having a rewarding, flexible and active loyalty program can be very crucial for hospitality brands.
+However, the boundary in which a loyalty program operates today is limited to the business that owns the program, or at best, includes a limited number of alliances.
 Loyalty systems of alliances are usually independent systems and integrating with them is fraught with challenges.
 Hence, there is no easy way, like a click of a button or tap of the phone for a traveler to use loyalty points earned from his/her air miles on a hotel stay or to shop at the airport.
 This results in lost business opportunities and reduced scope for better customer experiences.
 Distributed ledger technology offers a solution where a traveler can use loyalty points earned from air travel to shop at airports, rent a car or stay in a hotel of his/her choice.

 Consider a scenario where a loyalty member of a hospitality chain also has loyalty affiliations with airline(s), car rental companies and a favorite coffee chain operating in the same region as the hospitality chain.
 Unless the hospitality chain has a deep integration with the loyalty programs of the airline, car rental or coffee chain, the loyalty member cannot redeem his points.
 This is where Blockchain technology comes into play.
 It helps multiple partners come together and deliver enhanced user experience.